the French flag Epicurus

 Epicurus

-Freedom from fears linked to religious superstition is a third essential aspect of this doctrine.
+Freedom from fears rooted in religious superstition is a third cornerstone of the doctrine.

 Principal Doctrines